Parquery/icontract/docs/source/usage.rst

 :class:`snapshot` takes a capture function which accepts none, one or more arguments of the function.
 You set the name of the property in ``OLD`` as ``name`` argument to :class:`snapshot`.
-If there is a single argument passed to the the capture function, the name of the ``OLD`` property can be omitted and equals the name of the argument.
+If there is a single argument passed to the capture function, the name of the ``OLD`` property can be omitted and equals the name of the argument.

 Here is an example that uses snapshots to check that a value was appended to the list: